ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA data selection configuration.md

 2. Save the file, for example as _DataSelection.config.json_.
 3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute either a POST or PUT command to their appropriate endpoint:

-    Example using curl (run this command from the same directory where the file is located):

     **Note:** The following examples use OpcUa1 as the adapter component name.
 For more information on how to add a component, see [System components configuration](xref:SystemComponentsConfiguration).

     `5590` is the default port number.
 If you selected a different port number, replace it with that value.